 Common Child(ren): Applicants with common child(ren) born in Florida must complete an Affirmation of Common Children Born in Florida Form.
-The completed form will be signed by both the bride and groom and submitted by the Clerk to the Department of Health with the original marriage certificate as required in F.S.
+The completed form will be signed by the applicants and submitted by the Clerk to the Department of Health with the original marriage certificate as required in F.S.
 741.01 .

 Application Fee: A fee payable in cash, check or money order is required at the time the application is made.

 Identification: A driver’s license, government issued identification card or passport may be presented at the time the application is made.
 The application form includes listing your Social Security number.

 Fee:Marriage license fees may be discounted by presenting a marriage preparation course Certificate of Completion for both applicants from a registered course provider at the time of application, as outlined in F.S.
 741.0305 (5).

 Note: Course providers shall register with the Clerk of the Circuit Court by filling out and submitting a Registration Affidavit for Premarital Preparation Course

 View the list of course providers who have registered with the Clerk of the Circuit Court in Collier County, FL .